nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Week 9, Wed - Write a [blog post](http://blog.gisonrg.me/2016/automation-tool-gulp-vs-grunt/) on JavaScript task runner
 * Week 9, Sat - Found a bug in [Blanket.js](blanketjs.org) when adding code coverage for TEAMMATES.
 Try fix it in [PR](https://github.com/alex-seville/blanket/pull/557) (Merged on Week 9, Sun)
 * (Ongoing) Working on a JavaScript project for module [CS4224](https://github.com/Gisonrg/ER-diagram-editor) to build a ER diagram editor.
+  * Gain experience in Angular, front-end development process and Gulp configuration in the project